Aidan Dausch

-Aidan William Dausch (born June 1, 2006) is a professional soccer player who plays as a forward for Forest Green Rovers, on loan from club Coventry City.
+Aidan William Dausch (born June 1, 2006) is a professional soccer player who plays as a forward for club Coventry City.
 Born in England, he is a youth international for the United States.

-Career
+Club career

 Dausch joined the Coventry City Academy when he was 16 years old.

 Dausch made his professional debut, aged 17, on April 27, 2024, in a 0–0 Championship draw with Blackburn Rovers, coming on as a substitute to replace Haji Wright after 86 minutes.
 Dausch came on again in the following game against Ipswich Town to replace Kasey Palmer after 96 minutes.